jdbonner/Persistence-notes/README.md

 Orphan Processes
  Zombie (Defunct) Processes pid once dead goes 1
 # Services
+Service units create processes when called by target units.
+They, much like target units, have value=data pairs that determine what the unit does.

 sysv = student@linux-opstation-grkv:~$ service <servicename> status/start/stop/restart

 sysd = systemctl
+Service units create processes when called by target units.
+They, much like target units, have value=data pairs that determine what the unit does.

 The basic object that systemd manages and acts upon is a “unit”.
 Units can be of many types, but the most common type is a “service” (indicated by a unit file ending in .service).
 To manage services on a systemd enabled server, our main tool is the systemctl command.